3. Put the order on hold and confirm it

 Overview

-When receiving a request to that endpoint, the shop must update the order through SeQura's API (placing it on hold or confirming it) before responding to the IPN with a success status code.
+2. When you receive a request, update the order via seQura's API (place on hold or confirm) before responding with a success status code.

-The interaction looks like this when the order is approved directly:
+Here's the interaction when an order is approved directly:

 %%{init: {